 - Expedient salvage of trees and stands already dead, dying or threatened by pest infestations, subject to environmental and economic considerations. - Maintaining tight inventory control to keep the volume of logs susceptible to ambrosia beetle attack as low as practical. - Trapping insects such as ambrosia beetles, where appropriate. - Carrying out harvesting and sanitation activities in areas identified as disease centers.

-File: Mid Island Forest Operation - SFM Plan v6.1 Revised: April 18th, 2024
+File: Mid Island Forest Operation - SFM Plan v6.1Revised: January 6th, 2025Page 14 of 32